Trading 212 vs Hargreaves Lansdown: what’s the difference?

 Brand reputation

 Although newer, Trading 212 has grown rapidly popular due to its modern, user-friendly app, cost efficiency, and appeal to younger investors.
-It holds regulatory approval from the FCA and has FSCS protection.
+It holds regulatory approval from the Financial Conduct Authority (FCA) and is protected by the Financial Services Compensation Scheme (FSCS).

-Hargreaves Lansdown are highly respected, established in 1981, HL has an outstanding reputation for reliability, service quality, and extensive investment capabilities.
-It’s fully FCA regulated and FSCS protected.
+Hargreaves Lansdown is highly respected and established in 1981, and has a strong reputation for reliability, service quality, and extensive investment capabilities.
+It’s FCA-regulated and FSCS protected.

 Hargreaves Lansdown has the stronger brand reputation due to its longevity and market position, but Trading 212 still remains a popular choice with investors.